AntoineAssal/School-Notes/COMP-346-OperatingSystems/Context Switch.md

 <hr>

 ## Fancier version
-A context switch is the step required to move a [[Process]] between the `run` and `ready` [[Process Queues]].
+A context switch is the step required to move a [Process](Process.md) between the `run` and `ready` [Process Queues](Process Queues.md).
 The context switch is an essential feature of a multitasking operating system so that multiple processes can share a single CPU resource.
 In a context switch, the state of the first process must be saved so that when the scheduler CPU resource gets back to the execution of the first process, it can restore this state and continue.
 The state of the process includes all the registers that the process may be using, especially the program counter, plus any other operating system specific data that may be necessary.
 The state from the running process is stored into the process control block.
 After this completes, the state for the process to run next is loaded from its own PCB and used to set the PC, registers, etc.